 If you visit for two trips of 4 days or more within a year and you can purchase the Sorcerer Pass, you should.
 If you visit for three trips of 4 days or more, the Incredi-Pass will pay off; if your regular ticket would just be a hopper then this pass might pay off on the second trip so double-check.

 If you regularly visit Disney World once a year for a week and you time your trips to get a second one in right before the Pass expires, you won’t save money doing this unless can you buy the Sorcerer Pass.
 At every tier, two 7-day tickets are cheaper than the Incredi-Pass.

 If you do a lot of dining or buying, or you plan to drive to the parks, an AP might make sense even if it’s not saving you money on tickets.

 Don’t forget that you can always upgrade a regular ticket by adding days, add-on options, or converting it to an Annual Pass, right up until the end of the day when you use the last park entry on that ticket.
+(If you have add-ons to your ticket and you’ve used it then you’ll usually be required to purchase those same add-ons to the Annual Pass; if unused you should have more flexibility — so make sure to do it before entering a park if you can.)
 If you’re already on vacation and wish you had thought to buy an AP because you suddenly remember that you have a conference in Orlando later that year, it’s not too late.
 See Guest Relations, they’ll fix you up and apply the price of the ticket you already purchased towards the cost of your AP.